 Overall length is what it says: end to end measurement of the vertical guitar.
 This matters when it comes to holding the instrument comfortably.

 Scale length is the distance between the bridge (near the soundhole) to the ‘nut’ which is the white, vertical piece of plastic over which the strings pass to the headstock.
-This has a direct bearing on the playability.
+Scale length has a direct bearing on the playability.
 For the small hands of a kid, the lesser the scale length the easier it is to play.
 The finger stretches will be easier between frets.

 The vertical length of the nut is the nut width.
 Again, smaller the nut width the easier it is to move the left hand fingers across strings up and down.